 On the other hand, "A one-sided hypothesis and a one-tailed test should be used when we would act a certain way, or draw certain conclusions, if we discover a statistically significant difference in a particular direction, but not in the other direction." which describes all practical and scientific applications of p-values and tests of significance in general.
 If you carefully formulate your hypotheses, you will find that you always want to state something about the direction of the null and alternative hypothesis.

 So, not only do one-tailed tests answer the question you are actually asking, but they are also more efficient, assuming the same significance threshold is used, resulting in %20-%60 faster experiments .
-There is no good reason to use two-tailed tests as it results in 20-60% slower tests that answer a question you did not ask.
+There is no good reason to use two-tailed tests as this results in 20-60% slower tests that answer a question one did not ask.
 A more in-depth reading and explanations: One-tailed vs Two-tailed Tests of Significance and reference #3 below.
 When obtaining a p-value from a z-score, it is important to choose the correct null hypothesis - one-sided or point null, depending on circumstances, and in most cases the correct p-value would be the one-sided / one-tailed one.

 Cite this calculator & page